jamesmeneghello/pynab/README.md

 Known Problems
 ==============

-- Running the processing scripts on a server remote to the MongoDB server will cause problems, especially if the processor is Windows-based.
+- ~~Running the processing scripts on a server remote to the MongoDB server will cause problems, especially if the processor is Windows-based.~~ No longer relevant, performance improvements have obsoleted this.

 Acknowledgements